brian-team/brian2-doc-resources/tutorials/3-intro-to-brian-simulations.rst

 them first.

-This tutorial is about managing the slightly more complicated tasks that crop up in research problems, rather than the toy examples we've been looking at so far.
+This tutorial is about managing the slightly more complicated tasks that crop up in research problems, rather than the toy examples we’ve been looking at so far.
 So we cover things like inputting sensory data, modelling experimental conditions, etc.